 In the morning, Noella’s patient seemed better.
 The woman’s daughter left when Noella arrived and was gone all day.
 It didn’t seem quite right somehow, but that was none of Noella’s business.
 Her patient was stronger and able to sit for a little while, and she ate the meals Noella brought her.
 Joel came again at sundown.
 After another good dinner, Joel said, “Let’s take a walk.”

-Noella got up early and put on a smile as she left the stables.
-The woman greeted her with, “My maman looks so much better.
+Noella got up to another gray morning.
+She walked quickly and put on a smile as she reached the house.
+The woman greeted her, “My maman looks much better.
 She even sat up last evening.
 I would like to hire you.
 You could have a room here.”

 Noella noticed she didn’t mention anything about Joel, but it wasn’t uncommon for servants to live separately.
 “That is very kind of you,” said Noella.
 “Your maman is very sweet.”